unraid/lang-en_US/README.md

 These are multi line entries used to translate multiple lines at once.
 Multi line translations have a unique opening and closing tag:

-**:helpXX** - unique opening tag used for the built-in help text

-**:plugXX** - unique opening tag used for any multi line text section
+**:unique_tag_name_plug:** - unique opening tag used for any multi line text section

 **:end**    - closing tag

 Do not remove or alter these tags and only translate the text between the opening and closing tags!

-Help text is written in Markdown style, translations must follow the same coding style, e.g. lines starting with a '>' must be obeyed.
+### HELP TEXT

+All help text of the GUI is stored in a single file *helptext.txt*.

+This file has multiple help text sections.
+Each section is enclosed by a unique opening tag and corresponding closing tag.

+**:unique_tag_name_help:** - unique opening tag used for a help text section

+**:end**    - corresponding closing tag

+Do not remove or alter these tags and only translate the text between the opening and closing tags!

 ### LOCAL TESTING